SWFSC/eSDM/cran-comments.md

 There was 1 NOTE (only when testing on local OS X):

 * checking installed package size ...
-NOTE installed size is  9.2Mb sub-directories of 1Mb or more: doc     5.9Mb shiny   1.7Mb
+NOTE installed size is  9.4Mb sub-directories of 1Mb or more: doc     5.9Mb shiny   1.9Mb

-  The size of the shiny sub-directory is primarily because of the (compressed) PDF manual for the shiny app.
-The vignette demonstrates an example analysis (case study) in our paper describing this package (Woodman et al., in review).
+  The size of the shiny sub-directory is primarily because of the PDF manual for the shiny app.
+The vignette demonstrates an example analysis (case study) in our paper describing this package (Woodman et al., in press).

 ## Downstream dependencies
-N/A - first submission of eSDM
+No downstream dependencies